neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/bert_sparse_transfer_learning.md

 ## Creating a Dense Teacher

 Distillation works very well for BERT and NLP in general to create highly sparse and accurate models for deployment.
-Following along with this sentiment, we walk through first creating a dense teacher model before applying sparse transfer learning.
+Following this sentiment, you will create a dense teacher model before applying sparse transfer learning.
 Note, the sparse models can be transferred without using distillation from the dense teacher; however, the end models accuracy will be lower.

 The training commands for the dense teacher are listed below for each use case.